Basic Law Enforcement Training (BLET)

 Students must complete and pass all the units of study mandated by the North Carolina Criminal Justice Education and Training Standards Commission and the North Carolina Sheriffs Education and Training Standards Commission to receive a certificate.

-**Students successfully completing a Basic Law Enforcement Training course, accredited by the North Carolina Justice Education and Training Standards Commission and the North Carolina Sheriffs Education and Training Standards Commission will receive credit for CJC-113 Juvenile Justice, CJC-120 Interviews and Interrogation, CJC-131, Criminal Law, CJC-132 Court Procedure and Evidence, and CJC-221 Investigative Principles, and CJC-231 Constitutional Law toward the Associate in Applied Science degree in Criminal Justice Technology.
+**Students successfully completing a Basic Law Enforcement Training course will receive credit for CJC-113 Juvenile Justice, CJC-120 Interviews and Interrogation, CJC-131, Criminal Law, CJC-132 Court Procedure and Evidence, and CJC-221 Investigative Principles, and CJC-231 Constitutional Law toward the Associate in Applied Science degree in Criminal Justice Technology.

 Each potential student is required to complete a two (2) phase physical fitness test.
 Phase one (1) must be completed within six (6) minutes, and phase two (2) must be completed within three (3) minutes.
 The physical fitness testing date will be scheduled close to the packet due date.
 Students will be notified by e-mail when the date is set.
 All prospective students will meet in blue hall room 128.
 Students should dress in exercise clothes and running shoes.